What is Second Degree Assault in Arizona?

 Arizona penalties for simple assault range as broadly as the charges themselves.

 For a Class 3 misdemeanor, the sentence could possibly be 30 days in jail, with a $500 fine and up to a year of probation.

 From there, the penalties only become more severe.
 A Class 2 misdemeanor carries a maximum jail sentence of four months, as well as a $750 fine, and up to 2 years’ probation.
 For Class 1 misdemeanor, you could be facing 6 months in jail, a $2500 fine, and up to 3 years’ probation.

 Misdemeanor Assault: Domestic Violence

-There is no individual category in Arizona law for domestic violence.
+There is no individual category for domestic violence in Arizona law.
 Instead, it is an enhancement to other charges.

 If Arizona charges you with assault in the context of a domestic relationship, you will face additional penalties.
 This could include a restraining order.
 A restraining order may result in the loss of your right to own a gun.

 If you are not a citizen of the United States, the court may move to deport you.
 The court can do this even if you have proper documentation.

 What is Aggravated Assault in Arizona?

 We mentioned above that second-degree assault was not a legal category in Arizona.
 In other states, second-degree assault is the lowest level of felony assault.
 In Arizona, this falls under the umbrella of aggravated assault.